 Until December 2004 Onn prepared László Pethő as instructor.
 Since then László teaches Krav-Maga in Cluj-Napoca, initially as a representative of the Bukan school and then as the founder of KRAV-MAGA Stability in Motion school.
 In the school he created, László continues to teach unchanged the Krav-Maga created by Imi Lichtenfeld.

-In 2010 Yaron Lichtenstein was in Cluj and prepared new instructors.
+In 2010 László brought Yaron Lichtenstein to Cluj-Napoca in order to train new instructors, trough 8 days long intensive courses.
 Later, some of them have opened new schools in different places in Romania, as branches of Bukan school.
 All Krav-Maga instructors in Cluj-Napoca have been initiated in Krav-Maga by László Pethő, as its students.

 Presently there are many schools of Krav-Maga in Romania.
 It is worth noting that, of these, only the schools which teaches their courses in kimono and keeps the colored belt grading system are following Imi's tradition and teach the whole and efficient Krav-Maga.
 We recommend you to choose yourself an instructor based on it's training and experience - the more, the better.